rohitsrao/youtube-learning/tdd_python/wes_doyle/README.md

 This project was coded along to Wes Doyle's excellent tutorial on TDD with Python - https://www.youtube.com/watch?v=eAPmXQ0dC7Q

-It accepts a string into the input and in response we get a visualisation of Named Entity
+It accepts a string into the input and in response we get a visualisation of Named Entities

 #### Python Modules used
 - selenium